LineageOS/charter/device-support-requirements.md

 * Maintainers wishing to ship LineageOS 19.0+ for their device MUST verify addon packages listed on the wiki can be installed through Lineage Recovery.

+## Device ownership

+* Maintainers MUST own the device or at least a variant of it (devices with similar hardware but a different marketing name are allowed).

 # Exceptions

 All currently granted exceptions should be listed in the following table.
 To request an exception, please submit a change to this repository.